BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-views-api.md

 - `{from}`: Number - is the parameter that describes the offset for the current query; defaults to `0`
 - `{size}`: Number - is the parameter that limits the number of results; defaults to `20`
 - `{deprecated}`: Boolean - can be used to filter the resulting views based on their deprecation status
+- `{rev}`: Number - can be used to filter the resulting views based on their revision value
+- `{type}`: Iri - can be used to filter the resulting views based on their `@type` value.
+This parameter can appear multiple times, filtering further the `@type` value.
+- `{createdBy}`: Iri - can be used to filter the resulting views based on their creator
+- `{updatedBy}`: Iri - can be used to filter the resulting views based on the person which performed the last update

 **Example**